philosophydan/philosophydan.github.io/PRPSEW.md

 Please join us on **April 8-9, 2017** as the Philosophy Department at the University of Pennsylvania hosts the fifth **Penn-Rutgers-Princeton Social Epistemology Workshop** (PRPSEW5).

 ## Registration
-All participants (speakers and audience member) must register.
+All participants (speakers and audience members) must register.
 [Please fill out the form here to register.](https://goo.gl/forms/cxecjVZsUFM4qkLi1)  Registration is free.

 ## Schedule